 SisterMonk is an established NY/NJ original band hailing from the Pacific Northwest.
-Their music: female-powered, djembe-driven, with poetic lyrics and soulful vocals – harnessing the raw power of 60’s and 70’s folk-rock & soul with world rhythms.
+Their music: female-powered, djembe-driven, with poetic lyrics and soulful vocals – harnessing the raw power of 60’s and 70’s folk-rock, funk & soul with world rhythms.
 Their unique sound has gained the band a solid fan base from coast to coast.

 Co-founder Kathy Deane is both the lead singer and lead percussionist for SisterMonk.
 Channeling her passion for the music and the rhythm, each song bears her unmistakable touch since the band's origin.
 Anyone who has ever seen SisterMonk live will attest to her musical fire.